CAcertOrg/cacert-infradocs/docs/systems/infra02.rst

 =====

 .. todo:: find out why the system logs are messed up
-.. todo:: upgrade to Debian Jessie
+.. todo:: upgrade to Debian Stretch
 .. todo:: document whether it is safe to reboot this system
 .. todo:: document how to setup a new container
 .. todo:: document how to setup firewall rules/forwarding
 .. todo:: document how the backup system works
 .. todo:: add DNS setup for IPv6 address
+.. todo:: switch to Puppet management

 Planned
 -------